Ph.D. Emory 2005

-Charles R. Hankla is associate professor of political science at Georgia State University in Atlanta.
-He received his PhD in 2005 from Emory University, and he also holds degrees from Georgetown University and the London School of Economics.
+Charles R. Hankla is Associate Professor of Political Science at Georgia State University in Atlanta.
+He is also Director of Governance Programs and Senior Research Associate at the university’s International Center for Public Policy (ICePP) and an affiliate of the Asian Studies Center.
+Dr. Hankla earned his PhD in 2005 from Emory University, and he also holds degrees from Georgetown University and the London School of Economics.
 In the spring and summer of 2013, he was a visiting scholar at Sciences Po Lille in France.

 Hankla, Charles R. and Carrie Lynn Manning.
 2017.
 How Local Elections Can Transform National Politics: Evidence from Mozambique.
 Publius 47 (1): 49-76.

 Hankla, Charles R. and Daniel Kuthy.
 2013.
 Economic Liberalism in Illiberal Regimes: Authoritarian Variation and the Political Economy of Trade.
 International Studies Quarterly 57 (3): 492-504.

 Hankla, Charles R. 2013.
 Fragmented Legislatures and the Budget: Analyzing Presidential Democracies.
 Economics & Politics 25 (2): 200-228.

 Carrubba, Clifford J., Matthew Gabel, and Charles R. Hankla.
 2012.
 Understanding the Role of the European Court of Justice in European Integration.
 American Political Science Review 106 (1): 214-223.

 Duffield, John and Charles R. Hankla.
 2011.
 The Efficiency of Institutions: Political Determinants of Energy Consumption in Advanced Industrialized Countries.
 Comparative Politics 43(2).